 Of all the eight word classes, verbs are probably the most challenging to master – particularly for non-native speakers of English.
 Not only do verbs and verb phrases determine the tense, aspect, and modality of a proposition, but they must also be correctly conjugated to show subject-verb agreement for person and number.
 With bare forms, infinitives, participles and gerunds to consider and perfect, it’s no wonder that students find it difficult to speak and write verbs correctly in academic contexts.
 A verb’s syntax (how a verb interacts with its subjects and objects) is one area in which it’s particularly easy for students to make errors.

-Although Academic Marker has a particular focus on academic contexts, this short three-lesson course aims to introduce to anyone studying the English language the complexities of verb transitivity.
-Lesson 1 explores what a verb argument is and explains how the terms ‘transitivity’ and ‘valency’ differ – and why knowing the differences is useful.
-Lesson 2 then outlines in more detail the structures and rules of intransitive, monotransitive, ditransitive and tritransitive verb types, providing academic phrases that contextualise these verbs for the learner’s reference.
-Finally, Lesson 3 focuses specifically on the valency patterns of the 150 most common academic verbs so that students can use these more confidently in their own writing.
+Although Academic Marker has a particular focus on academic contexts, this short three-chapter reader aims to introduce to anyone studying the English language the complexities of verb transitivity.
+Chapter 1 explores what a verb argument is and explains how the terms ‘transitivity’ and ‘valency’ differ – and why knowing the differences is useful.
+Chapter 2 then outlines in more detail the structures and rules of intransitive, monotransitive, ditransitive and tritransitive verb types, providing academic phrases that contextualise these verbs for the learner’s reference.
+Finally, Chapter 3 focuses specifically on the valency patterns of the 150 most common academic verbs so that students can use these more confidently in their own writing.

 Why does a verb’s transitivity matter?